-- GCSEs to include a Grade 6 in Combined Science or Chemistry, English and Mathematicss
+- GCSEs to include a minimum Grade 6 in either Combined Science or Chemistry, a Grade 6 in Mathematics and a Grade 5 in English

 - Minimum Average GCSE Score required for this course: 5.5